StarlingXWeb/starlingx-website/src/pages/blog/starlingx-ptp-multi-instance-features.md

 NIC

-If you're interested in learning more, check out the [documentation](https://docs.starlingx.io/system_configuration/kubernetes/configuring-ptp-service-using-the-cli.html#ptp-instance-configuration) the describes the multi-instance configuration.
+If you're interested in learning more, check out the [documentation](https://docs.starlingx.io/system_configuration/kubernetes/configuring-ptp-service-using-the-cli.html#ptp-instance-configuration) that describes the multi-instance configuration.